FedeBrus/VisualSort/README.md

 In the next releases we plan to add more sorting algorithms, several color themes and an information page for every algorithm.

 ## Authors
-VisualSort was created FedeBrus, Nikicoraz and FratelloDog.
+VisualSort was created by FedeBrus, Nikicoraz and FratelloDog.

 ITT G. Chilesotti, 4 IC 22/23